Water Quality Blog

 CT Water Quality by Town: A Complete Guide

-Connecticut's 169 towns each have different water risks.
+CT's 169 towns each have different water risks.
 Newtown hardness hits 171 ppm, Greenwich has 1,500+ lead pipes.
 See your town's specific concerns.

-CT Water Bill PFAS Surcharge: What You're Paying
+CT Water Bill PFAS Surcharge Explained

 A new PFAS surcharge hit 110,000 CT Water customers in 2026.
 Aquarion's $150M cleanup is next.
 Here's what the charge covers and why you're footing the bill.

-One East Windsor family's nitrates jumped from 5.6 to 20 mg/L — 2x the federal limit — after Hurricane Ida.
+One East Windsor family's nitrates jumped from 5.6 to 20 mg/L — 2x the federal limit — after Ida.
 Farming runoff and CT's permeable soils are why.

 Lead Paint + Lead Water: CT's Double Exposure